 Ontario has a strong agri-food industry working hard to ensure safe and healthy food for the people of the province.
-Fresh from the Farm is committed to purchasing produce from sources that are safe.
-As such, all suppliers must have proof of, and adherence to, food safety certification (Canada GAP or HACCP) and must carry a minimum of $2 million in liability insurance.
+Fresh from the Farm is committed to purchasing produce from sources that have active food safety plans in place and operate safely according to all relevant workplace safety regulations.
+As such, all suppliers must have proof of, and adherence to, food safety certification (Canada GAP or equivalent) and must carry a minimum of $2 million in liability insurance.

 There are five basic steps in the Fresh from the Farm procurement process: